wazuh/wazuh-documentation/source/learning-wazuh/build-lab/index.rst

 Prepare your Wazuh Lab Environment
 ==================================

 Follow this guide to set your Lab Environment.
-First install the Wazuh central components: the Wazuh server, the Wazuh indexer, and the Wazuh dashboard.
+First, install the Wazuh central components: the Wazuh server, the Wazuh indexer, and the Wazuh dashboard.
 To learn more, see the :doc:`/getting-started/components/index` documentation.

 Then install a Wazuh agent on the endpoints to be monitored, a Linux and a Windows system.